 WooFDriver is the nickname of Bill Helman, an animal advocate and outdoorsman who has devoted his life to dogs.
-He has owned huskies for two decades and has developed his own brand of Urban Mushing, incorporating specialized equipment, one-of-a-kind bikes, and his own sense of fun.
+Bill has owned huskies for two decades and has developed his own brand of Urban Mushing, incorporating specialized equipment, one-of-a-kind bikes, and his own sense of fun.
 He calls this “WooFDriving.”

 This desire to honor animals led Bill to become director of the Presidential Pet Museum.
-This position allows him to combine his love of history with his desire to shine a spotlight on the animals who enrich not only our lives.
+This position allows him to combine his love of history with his desire to shine a spotlight on the animals who enrich our lives.

 Urban Mushing—also known as “bikejoring”—is a recreational activity wherein dogs are trained to pull a bicycle as they might a sled.
 Some mushers place the dogs ahead of the bike.
 Others—including Bill—attach them alongside the bike.